188.8.131.52 Treatment of specific compensatory type payments

 Treatment of F-111 ex gratia payments

-Lump sum ex gratia payments will be made to up to 700 maintenance workers and contractors who were exposed to toxic chemicals while desealing and/or resealing F-111 fuel tanks for the Australian Defence Force between the years 1973 and 2000.
+Lump sum ex gratia payments are for maintenance workers and contractors who were exposed to toxic chemicals while desealing and/or resealing F-111 fuel tanks for the Australian Defence Force between the years 1973 and 2000.

 These payments do not contain any economic loss and are not paid for a personal injury and as such are not compensation for the purpose of the SSAct.

-A determination has been made to exempt these payments from assessment for income test purposes.
-It will count under the assets test if it is invested in an assessable asset, as would be any income derived from its investment.
+A determination was made to exempt these payments from assessment for income test purposes.
+It counts under the assets test if it is invested in an assessable asset, as would be any income derived from its investment.

 Act reference: SSAct section 17(2) Compensation, section 8(11) An amount received by a person is an exempt lump sum if ….